miguelalexanderdiaz/blog/notebooks/TeethDetection/TeethDetection.md

 #### 4.1.2 Classifier Rationale

-On top of the ConvNet I'll use a softmax classifier, this is just a dense layer that maps the feature vector of the hidden layer to a probability distribution between the classes, it's relvant to remark as we're doing a binary classifier the softmax classifier it's just a sigmoid function $h_\theta$, the general schema is represented in the following image:
+On top of the ConvNet I'll use a softmax classifier, this is just a dense layer that maps the feature vector of the hidden layer to a probability distribution between the classes, it's relvant to remark as we're doing a binary classifier the softmax classifier it's just a sigmoid function $$h_\theta$$, the general schema is represented in the following image:

 ![Image of Resnet50](https://corpocrat.com/wp-content/uploads/2014/10/nn-600x426.png)
 **Sigmoid Function**
 $$h_\theta = \frac{1}{e^{-z}}$$
-where $z$ is the vector of the hidden layer.
+where $$z$$ is the vector of the hidden layer.

 #### 4.1.3 Loss Function Rationale